cboydstun/quiz-api/API_Documentation.md

 }
 ```

--Get user responses (requires authentication) - Retrieves a list of the current user's responses to questions.
+### Get user responses (requires authentication)

+Retrieves a list of the current user's responses to questions.

 ```graphql
 query GetUserResponses {